MONEI/MONEI/README.md

 Create transactions (send MONEI's) based on events (fully flexible API to process payments)

-Send UNI's to shared wallets
+Send MONEI's to shared wallets

-Send UNI's to email addresses, mobile phones or any device
+Send MONEI's to email addresses, mobile phones or any device

 Create more MONEI's based on the interest of users of converting their fiat into UNI